Tunisia gets new government, appoints record number of women | Politics

 - Tunisia

-Tunisia got a new government Monday after more than two months without one, with the prime minister naming her Cabinet, including a record number of women.
+Tunisia got a new government Monday after more than two months without one, with the new prime minister naming her Cabinet, which includes a record number of women.

-The ministerial appointments announced by Prime Minister Najla Bouden filled a vacuum that had persisted since President Kais Saied abruptly dismissed his former cabinet and suspended parliament 11 weeks ago, concentrating all executive powers.
-His critics and constitutional lawyers have likened his actions to a coup.
+The ministerial appointments announced by Prime Minister Najla Bouden filled a vaccum that had persisted since President Kais Saied abruptly dismissed his former cabinet and suspended parliament 11 weeks ago, concentrating all executive powers.
+His critics and constitutional lawyers have likened his actions to a coup in the North African nation.

-The new Cabinet has an unprecedented 10 women, including the prime minister.
+The new Cabinet of 24 ministers and a secretary of state has an unprecedented 10 women, including the prime minister.
 They include Leila Jaffel, new at the Ministry of Justice, and Sihem Boughdiri Nemseya, reappointed as finance minister.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)